hidomo/handy/doc-en.md

 ### manage timeout tasks
 EventBase will make itself return by setting a wait time form epoll_wait/kevent.
-It will check and call timeout tasks.
+It will handy_check and call timeout tasks.
 The precision rely on epoll_wait/kevent

 ```c
 //interval: 0：once task；>0：repeated task, task will be execute every interval milliseconds